No products in the cart.

 Prior to becoming a judge, Judge Walsh was the President of Miami-Dade Florida Association for Women Lawyers, Vice-Chair of a Florida Bar Grievance committee, a member of the Board of Directors for Legal Services of Greater Miami, where she was awarded for her commitment to equal justice, and a member of the Florida Bar Criminal Executive Council and the Appellate Rules Committee.
 Judge Walsh is the recipient of the 2010 Judge Alan Schwartz Judicial Excellence award by the Dade County Bar Association.
 She has received the “Devorah Judge” Award by the Miami Jewish Legal Society.
 She was named “Outstanding Women in Government & Law” by the Miami-Dade Commission for Women, received the 2015 Mattie Belle Davis Award from Miami-Dade FAWL and the Alumni Leadership Award by the University of Miami Law School.
 Judge Walsh has mentored for Educate Tomorrow and Big Brothers/ Big Sisters.

 Judge Walsh obtained her undergraduate degree from Northwestern University and her law degree from the University of Miami School of Law.
-She is married to attorney David Rosendorf and is the mother of two children, Lila and Jordan.

 Edward R. Blumberg, Esq.